-Hélène, the high-ranking agent of the Twelve, also has unfinished business so she's likely to make an appearance in series 4.
+Hélène, the high-ranking agent of the Twelve, also has unfinished business so actress Camille Cottin is likely to make an appearance in series 4.

-It's not been confirmed whether Owen McDonnell, who plays Eve husband Niko, will be returning for series 4 - although it is possible after he didn't actually die in series 3.
+It's not been confirmed whether Owen McDonnell, who plays Eve's husband Niko, will be returning for series 4 - although it is possible after he didn't actually die in series 3.

 Executive producer Sally Woodward Gentle told Entertainment Weekly: "Who the devil knows [if he'll be back]?
 He's not dead, as far as we know."

-Laura Neal (Sex Education, Secret Diary of a Call Girl) will be the lead writer for Killing Eve season 4.
+Keeping with the tradition of appointing a new lead writer for each series, Laura Neal (Sex Education, Secret Diary of a Call Girl) will take the reins on Killing Eve season 4.
 Laura will also be an executive producer on the series.